bitcointranscripts/bitcointranscripts/bitcoin-explained/scaling-to-billions-of-users.md

 Aaron: 00:19:02

-Yeah, I think if you do some back of a napkin math, the idea sort of is that if you have a lot of custodians that suck a little bit less, and they are connected through Lightning, then you can actually get to the point where Bitcoin could support billions of users.
+I think if you do some back of a napkin math, the idea sort of is that if you have a lot of custodians that suck a little bit less, and they are connected through Lightning, then you can actually get to the point where Bitcoin could support billions of users.
 So anyone can sort of choose the custodian and the trade-offs that they want.
 So that can be a sidechain, it can be a venement kind of thing, it can be like an actual custodian of an exchange.
 And these custodians in general would talk with each other over Lightning.